 The third and final part of Ade’s report is all about her visit to the Luoyang Museum, which not only houses over 400,000 artefacts excavated from archaeological sites throughout the city but also the real-life “Wei Mirror” that inspired the one seen in the comics.

-Looking for more articles about Himiko and her bronze mirrors?
-Here’s a selection of articles to get you started:
+Looking for more articles about Queen Himiko and her bronze mirrors?
+Here’s a selection of articles for your reading pleasure:

-- A Pilgrimage to Himiko’s Tomb (The Archaeology of Tomb Raider)
+- A Pilgrimage to Himiko’s Tomb (Tomb Raider Horizons)

 - Bronze Mirror Linked to Himiko Found in China For 1st Time (Kaogu.CN)